fvanroie/openHASP-docs/docs/devices/esp32-lolin-tft.md

         <a href="https://raw.githubusercontent.com/HASwitchPlate/openHASP-docs/master/docs/assets/images/devices/esp32-touchdown-features.png" data-toggle="lightbox" data-gallery="example-gallery" rel="lightbox[vacation]" data-title="ESP32 TouchDown" data-footer="Original image by Dustin Watts - Used with permission"></a>
 </div>

+## TFT 2.4" Touch Shield

 This Lolin TFT has a 2.4" touchscreen with XPT2046 resistive touch controller.
 There are 3 ways to connect an ESP32:

-1. Plug an ESP into the female headers on the back
+1. Plug a compatible ESP32 onto the female headers on the back
-2. Attach an ESP using the 10-pin TFT connector and cable.
+2. Attach a [LOLIN D32 Pro V2.0.0][3] using the 10-pin TFT connector and cable
-3. Solder headers onto the bottom pinholes for pluggin into a breadboard or jumper cables.
+3. Solder headers onto the bottom pinholes for pluging into a breadboard or jumper cables for any other ESP

 | Pros                       | Cons
 |:-----                      |:----